dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

       &filter=ou:O6uvpzGd5pu;lc3eMKXaEfw

 The *aggregationType* query parameter lets you define which aggregation operator should be used for the query.
-By default the aggregation operator defined for data elements included in the query will be used.
+By default, the aggregation operator defined for data elements included in the query will be used.
-If your query does not contain any data elements, but does include data element groups, the aggregation operator of the first data element in the first group will be used.
+If your query does not contain any data elements but does include data element groups, the aggregation operator of the first data element in the first group will be used.
 The order of groups and data elements is undefined.
 This query parameter allows you to override the default and